 David Baazov gets Amaya’s backing

-The company in which David Baazov is the CEO, Amaya, said he will still remain as the head amid the charges.
-This is despite Amaya’s biggest financial backer, Blackstone, having not issued any formal statement or comment of support.
+The company in which David Baazov is the CEO, Amaya, said he will still remain as the head amid the charges of him breaking the law.
+This is despite Amaya’s biggest financial backer, Blackstone, not having issued any formal statement or comment of support.
 The Quebec securities regulators have in the past stormed into Amaya’s offices unannounced as part of the insider trading investigation.
 The analysts indicated that this visit raised suspicions into Amaya’s trading stock for a few weeks.

 It has been rereleased that Quebec’s AMF obtained trade orders against 13 individuals who allegedly traded in different countries with privileged information.
 After Baazov decided to take the leave of absence, the board elected to appoint Amaya’s director, Rafi Ashkenazi, as the interim CEO.

 For more of the top Australian Casino news stories, stay tuned to Casino Aus.